prime-run/togo/README.md

 Togo stores all your data in a simple JSON file at `~/.togo/todos.json`.

-## Contributing

-Contributions welcome!
-Feel free to open issues or submit PRs.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the do what ever u want with it - see the [LICENSE](LICENSE) file for details.